cszach/flat-candies/README.md

 - Second player: Arrow keys to move, `Ctrl` key to shrink.
 - Third player: `I`, `J`, `K`, `L` to move up, left, down, and right, respectively. `H` to shrink.
+- A friend needs to go to the :toilet:?
+Pause the game with `P`!
+Be nice and don't cheat. :wink:

 Ready to play? **[Go!][game]**